LogtalkDotOrg/logtalk3/manuals/sources/userman/performance.rst

 if you know how to write efficient Prolog predicates, you already know how to write efficient Logtalk predicates.

-The Logtalk compiler adds an hidden execution-context argument to all entity predicate clauses.
+The Logtalk compiler appends a hidden execution-context argument to all entity predicate clauses.
 In the common case where a predicate makes no calls to the execution-context predicates and message-sending control constructs and is neither a meta-predicate nor a coinductive predicate,